sgsokol/influx/doc/manual.rst

                    A correct way to deal with badly defined metabolic network is to provide additional data that can help to resolve all the fluxes, not just put ``--ln`` option and cross the fingers.

-                   .. warning:: The notion of "least norm" is applied to increments during the optimization, not to the final solution.
+                   .. warning:: In this option, the notion of "least norm" is applied to *increments* during the optimization, not to the final solution.
 So undetermined fluxes could vary from one run to another if the optimization process is started from different points while well determined fluxes should keep stable values.
+  --sln            Least norm of the solution of linearized problem (and not just of increments) is used when Jacobian is rank deficient
   --zc=ZC          Apply zero crossing strategy with non negative threshold
                    for net fluxes